‘Linlith-Go-Solar – A community energy enterprise for Linlithgow’

-The first pilot phase of the project is to install a community Solar PV system on the Linlithgow Rugby Club’s new training facility roof.
+The first pilot phase of the project installed a community Solar PV system on the Linlithgow Rugby Club’s training facility roof.

-We are seeking local people and businesses to buy bonds to get this pilot project off the ground.
+We are seeking local people and businesses to buy bonds to raise £25,000.

 Benefits to local people & community